 Now some cheeses are vegetarian, some cheeses are not.
 When eating out I assume that if a meal is labelled vegetarian then the chef knows his business and that the cheese used in it is vegetarian.

-When I see a vegetarian meal that has got Parmesan on it then I know the meal is not vegetarian and that the chef knows nothing about vegetarians.
-This can get annoying as you can read in the customer feedback I filled out recently after visiting a very nice pub in the Heart of the Midlands.
+When I see a Vegetarian meal that has got Parmesan on it then I know the meal is not vegetarian and that the chef knows nothing about vegetarians …as I hope you appreciate, this can get frustrating.

 [MP.
 March 2010.]